getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 }
 ```

-Instead, make sure that you always rethrow or pass-down directly original error, eg.:
+Instead, make sure that you always rethrow or directly pass the original error.
+For example:

 ```js
 export class ApiService {